Leading A Short-Term Program Abroad

 Immediate Responsibilities of USI Center for International Programs

-- Once important facts have been collected, the Center of International Programs will notify members of the Risk Management Task Force.
+- Once important facts have been collected, the Center for International Programs will notify members of the Risk Management Task Force.
 Whenever possible, faculty with specialization in the affected region may also be included.

 - Communicate with on-site director or coordinator, on-campus constituencies, parents, and US Health Insurance Provider, etc. throughout emergency.